serverless/blog/posts/2017-08-18-introducing-serverless-event-gateway.md

 The innovation of serverless compute (FaaS) dramatically decreased operational complexity and allowed developers to perform compute more easily than ever.

-The Serverless Framework provided accessibility to this new kind of compute, by offering an application experience of functions and events around serverless computing.
-This is now widely known as “serverless architecture”.

 Despite being relatively new, serverless architectures have proven themselves well.
 Serverless teams consistently exhibit shortened time to market, increased developer productivity and reduced operational overhead.

+We made the Serverless Framework to provide an application of events and functions around serverless compute.
 But there has been a missing piece.
 Developers have been locked into a single cloud provider, unable to perform service communication between various services.
 They have been left without a good way to perform service discovery across different teams and applications.

 That is exactly why we made Event Gateway.